mgorny/articles/new-gentoo-copyright-policy-explained.rst

 **Will existing projects need to be relicensed?**
-  If any Gentoo projects use free software licenses that aren't explicitly permitted by the policy, they will have to request an explicit license exception from the Trustees.
+  If any Gentoo projects use free software licenses that aren't explicitly permitted by the policy, they will have to request an explicit license exception from the Council.
 If you choose to relicense your project instead, *please make sure to obtain permission from all copyright holders.*